 Place to Learn

 Through displays and interactive exhibits, visitors can learn about the mission of Duke Farms and land stewardship and sustainability efforts on the property.
-The Orientation Center also is a place to find out about upcoming classes and events, pick up a map or Eco-Kit, view a short film, or stop for refreshments at the Café (hyperlink to café page).
+The Orientation Center also is a place to find out about upcoming classes and events, pick up a map or Eco-Kit, view a short film, or stop for refreshments at the Café.

-Our LEED-certified Orchid Range was designed by Boston architects Kendall Taylor & Stevens.
+Our LEED Platinum certified Orchid Range was designed by Boston architects Kendall Taylor & Stevens.
 The Orchid Range was the first ornamental building constructed at Duke Farms.
-Fashioned in the form of a palm house, the Orchid Range and its range of propagating houses originally held palms, potted trees, ferns and orchids.
+Fashioned in the form of a palm house, the Orchid Range and its range of propagating houses originally held palms, potted trees, ferns, and orchids.
 In 2011, the Orchid Range was renovated to make it more energy efficient and environmentally friendly.
 Today, the Orchid Range houses a Subtropical Display and a Tropical Orchid Display focusing on plants native to the United States.

 Tropical Orchid Display